pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 Then send us ``filename``.

-Breakpoint during Pytensor function execution
+Breakpoint during PyTensor function execution
 ---------------------------------------------

-You can set a breakpoint during the execution of an Pytensor function with :class:`PdbBreakpoint <pytensor.breakpoint.PdbBreakpoint>`.
+You can set a breakpoint during the execution of an PyTensor function with :class:`PdbBreakpoint <pytensor.breakpoint.PdbBreakpoint>`.
 :class:`PdbBreakpoint <pytensor.breakpoint.PdbBreakpoint>` automatically
 detects available debuggers and uses the first available in the following order: